Bond Academy, Elementary - Interview with School Leadership

-Again, the force of the program isn’t focussed on where students come from or where they are going, but what they bring with them into the classroom and the experience they have while they’re here.
-As such, Bond has taken the goal of a liberal arts education—to educate responsible citizens, ones with the tools and the postures required for empathetic, productive civic behaviour—and applied it in the service of educating citizens of the world.
-If the school was once a place for international students to prepare for post-secondary study, today Bond is that and much else, having developed programs and approaches to deliver a full academic and social experience.
+In a way, that’s saying a lot given the size of the school.
+This isn’t a neighbourhood preschool, after all.
+Bond includes Kindergarten through Grade 12, with a sizable student population, as well as a notably diverse student body.
+But the force of the program isn’t focussed on where students come from or where they are going.
+Rather, from the youngest to those approaching graduation, the focus is on what they bring with them into the classroom and the experience they have while they’re here.
+Throughout, Bond has taken the goal of a liberal arts education—to educate responsible citizens, ones with the tools and the postures required for empathetic, productive civic behaviour—and applied it in the service of educating citizens of the world.
+If the school was once a place for international students to prepare for post-secondary study, today Bond is that and much else, having developed programs and approaches to deliver a robust academic and social experience.

 Bond Academy is a co-educational, independent school offering preschool through Grade 12.
 It was established in 1978 as a secondary school, though it has grown in every way since, and today includes a full Montessori program that runs in parallel to the traditional kindergarten program.
 The addition of an elite basketball program in 2018, too, adds depth and dimension to the student body and to the life of the school.

-All the various brands continue to have a life online, and you’d be forgiven, if Googling the school, in wondering if there are multiple locations.
+All the various brands—Bond Academy, Bond International College, Bond Schools International, and the Bond Centre for Leadership and Management Development—continue to have a life online, and you’d be forgiven, if Googling the school, in wondering if there are multiple locations in Canada.
 In practice, the offering is more cohesive and intentional than the online footprint might suggest.
 Bond Academy is the most visible as well as being the core of the school; it’s the location that all of the various programs are run out of, including the summer camp programs, and it’s also home to the administrative offices of the parent organization, Bond Education Group.
 Bond International College is one of the brands that sits beneath that umbrella, appealing specifically to the needs of international students.

 —John Healey, principal, elementary/Montessori